kbr/fritzconnection/docs/sources/introduction.rst

 The documentation about all services and actions is available from the vendor AVM (see `Further Reading <further_reading.html>`_).

 FritzConnection manages the inspection of a given Fritz!Box and can access all available services and corresponding actions.
 For some services it is required to provide the user-password for the box.
-The set of available services and actions may vary by router models.
+The set of available services and actions may vary by router models and the installed Fritz!OS version.

 The installation of fritzconnection (using pip) will also install a command line tool for the Fritz!Box api-inspection.
 The next sections will give an introduction to this command line tool and how to write modules on top of fritzconnection.